 For purposes of this Bond, the term “Debtor Relief Laws” shall mean Title 11 of the United States Code, as now or hereafter in effect, or any other applicable law, domestic or foreign, as now or hereafter in effect, relating to bankruptcy, insolvency, liquidation, receivership, reorganization, arrangement or composition, extension or adjustment of debts, or other debtor relief, or similar laws affecting the rights of creditors.

 2.02 Obligations Unconditional.
-The obligations (including, without limitation, the Bond) of the Surety under Section 2.01 of this Bond are a guarantee for payment not of collection, and are absolute and unconditional irrespective of (i) the value, genuineness, validity, regularity or enforceability of the Standard Form Agreement, (ii) any substitution, release or exchange of any other guaranty of or security for any of the Obligations, (iii) the existence or terms of any other agreements between Surety and any party, including the Principal, and, (iv) to the fullest extent permitted by applicable law, irrespective of any other circumstances whatsoever that might otherwise constitute a legal or equitable discharge or defense of a surety, it being the intent of this Section 2.02 that the obligations of the Surety under this Bond shall be absolute and unconditional under any and all circumstances.
+The Obligations (including, without limitation, the Bond) of the Surety under Section 2.01 of this Bond are a guarantee for payment not of collection, and are absolute and unconditional irrespective of (i) the value, genuineness, validity, regularity or enforceability of the Standard Form Agreement, (ii) any substitution, release or exchange of any other guaranty of or security for any of the Obligations, (iii) the existence or terms of any other agreements between Surety and any party, including the Principal, and, (iv) to the fullest extent permitted by applicable law, irrespective of any other circumstances whatsoever that might otherwise constitute a legal or equitable discharge or defense of a surety, it being the intent of this Section 2.02 that the Obligations of the Surety under this Bond shall be absolute and unconditional under any and all circumstances.
 Without limiting the generality of the foregoing, it is agreed that the occurrence of any one or more of the following shall not alter or impair the liability of Surety under this Bond (which shall remain absolute and unconditional as described above):

 (a) if at any time or from time to time, without notice to Surety, the Standard Form Agreement, the ERCOT Protocols, or the Principal’s Obligations thereunder are amended, increased, supplemented, or modified; or